evilmog/defcon-areatemplate/gen/ROOM.md

 --doorkey specifies the door key code, which is basicallt the object that needs to be present to open the door, example `--doorkey skeletonkey`

---doorlocked actually locks sets the door as locked, LOCK_D is setup in case you want to remotely lock a door, contact @evil_mog for information on that platform
+--doorlocked actually locks sets the door as locked, LOCK_D is setup in case you want to remotely lock a door, contact @evil_mog for information on that platform, to use set `--doorlocked 1`

 ## lights
 if you want to trigger lights contact evilmog